bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Adrex ignored the question from the gnome, continuing towards his home.

-The voice continued, now louder than before:
+The voice went on, now louder than before:
 "Don't think for a sec'n, that we don't all know it was you, you overgrown iguana!
 But keep walking, would you!
 We don't want you here!"